-Secure the outboard bearing on the shaft with the bearing snap ring (21).
+Install the thrust washer (23) and secure the outboard bearing on the shaft with the bearing snap ring (22).

 It is recommended that a sleeve be positioned against the inboard oil seal (6A) to prevent the lip of the oil seal from rolling as the shaft and bearings are installed in the bearing housing.
 The O.D. of the sleeve should be just smaller than the bearing housing bore, while the I.D. of the sleeve should be just larger than the O.D. of the lip seal area of the shaft.